Linux xargs Command: Syntax, Options, Examples

 [command-providing-input] | xargs -n [number] [command]

-In the example below, xargs takes the string from the echo command and splits it into three.
-Then it executes another echo for each of the parts:
+In the example below, xargs takes the string from the echo command and splits it into groups of three.
+Then, it executes another echo for each group.
+In this case, it prints the numbers in sets of three per line.

 Specify the Delimiter

 The default xargs delimiter is a blank space.
-To change the default delimiter, use the -d command followed by a single character or an escape character such as n (a new line).
+To change the default delimiter, use the -d argument followed by a single character or an escape character, such as n (a new line).

 In the example below, the xargs command instructs the system to use * as a delimiter and apply mkdir to each of the obtained arguments.